Bernie Clifton: Career

-In 2005, Clifton appeared as himself in an episode of the David Renwick sitcom Love Soup having previously been mentioned by Renwick in an early episode of One Foot in the Grave.
+In 2005, Clifton appeared as himself in an episode of the David Renwick sitcom Love Soup having previously been mentioned by Renwick in an early episode of his sitcom One Foot in the Grave.

-He made his Edinburgh Festival Fringe debut in 2006 at the Udderbelly venue.
+Clifton made his Edinburgh Festival Fringe debut in 2006 at the Udderbelly venue.
 Writing in The Guardian, Brian Logan gave it 3 out of 5 stars and called it an "exercise in retro comedy", but "also unrepentantly funny".

 Clifton was a contestant on Series 5 of The Voice UK, applying under his birth name.
 He performed "The Impossible Dream (The Quest)" from Man of La Mancha, and did not advance past the blind auditions.
 Following his appearance on the show he released an album of covers called The Impossible Dream, which included "The Lady in Red" and "Wind Beneath My Wings".
 After a death metal band's song titles were printed on his album cover by mistake, Clifton presented an award at the Kerrang!
 Awards in June 2016.

 In 2018, he starred in ITV's Last Laugh in Vegas, a documentary following eight "showbiz legends" as they prepared a show in Las Vegas.

 In January 2020, Clifton appeared as a guest on the first episode of the new series of Crackerjack! on CBBC.
 In February that year, he played himself in the first episode of Meet The Richardsons on Dave.
 Within the episode, he is a family friend of Jon Richardson and teaches him how to operate a monkey puppet similar to his ostrich.

 Clifton has starred in several pantomimes, playing the father of Cinderella at the Hull New Theatre in 2018 and at Northampton's Royal & Derngate in 2019.
 He has also presented shows on BBC Radio Sheffield, and BBC Radio 4.

-In 2018, Inside No. 9 titled an episode Bernie Clifton's Dressing Room.
+In 2018, Inside No. 9 titled an episode "Bernie Clifton's Dressing Room"; while Clifton himself didn't appear in the episode, he was mentioned as part of a key plot point occurring in the titular room.

 On 10 March 2022, he made an unplanned telephone appearance on the Chris Moyles Show on Radio X, having been referenced by comedian, Jon Richardson, who appeared on the radio show earlier that morning.

 Personal life

-In 1961 Clifton married Marjorie Hancock.
+In 1961 Clifton married Marjorie Hancock (b.
+1932).
 They went on to have four children together.
 Clifton was widowed on 9 September 2000.